GfSE/CASCaDE-Pages/project.md

 <li>Market-proven base for „Enterprise Editions“ with professional features</li>
 <li>Solution gets known without marketing effort</li>
 <li>Proven marketing approach for innovative software products</li>
-<li>Many successful examples not only in the US, but also in Germany and Europe</li>
+<li>Many successful examples not only in the US, but also in Europe</li>
 </ul>
 </td>
 </tr>